Childrens Dental Services in Etobicoke

-At West Mall Dental Group in Etobicoke, our dentists love keeping young smiles healthy!
+At West Mall Dental Group in Etobicoke, our dentists want to keep young smiles healthy.
 We offer a range of dental treatments geared to children's unique needs.

 Our dental office offers a welcoming and engaging environment for children because it is our intention to create positive early dental experiences for our young patients.

 Positive early experiences at the dentist make it more likely that children will maintain healthy dental habits and feel good about visiting the dentist as they grow up.

 Early Positive Dental Experiences

 WE belive that visiting the dentist should be a relaxed, low-stress experience for kids.
 At West Mall Dental Group, we do our best to help children feel at ease during each step of their appointment.

 Our waiting room has lots of books and toys to keep kids occupied while they wait, and our dentists and team are always happy to answer any questions your child might have about their oral care.

 Our dentist and hygienist will talk to your child about their dental health using language they understand, and can provide advice about how to care for their teeth and gums at home.

 We understand that when working with kids, patience is key.
 During their dental appointments, we will do our best to proceed at your child's pace, take breaks if they get overwhelmed, and explain each step of the process.

 The dental care we provide for children is, in many ways, similar to the care we provide for adults.
 We focus on prevention first, and we will create a customized treatment plan for each child's unique needs.